venturadan/startup/notes.md

 12. JS Arrays assignment is not clearly worded/defined: does the `tester' function iterate over the array (I don't think so) or does it test a a single array element, with the iteration happening in `testAll` (I think so)
 	1. Also, is the `some` example supposed to be using the funtion `1<1`?
 Or should it be `i<1`?
 13. JS JSON conversion output for example doesn't match what CodePen does (with double quotes on names, in particular)
+14. JS object and classes assignment -`Phone.Connected` should be `phone.connected`

 ## To Do
 - [] play with html tags (from HTML instruction) I'm not familiar with
 - [] learn more about bootstrap